the-road-to-learn-react/the-road-to-react-spanish/manuscript/react-modern/meet-the-react-component.md

 export default App;
 ~~~~~~~

-Since we don't need anything from within the App component used for this variable -- e.g. parameters coming from the function signature -- we can define the variable outside of the App component as well:

-{title="src/App.js",lang="javascript"}
+The function of a component runs every time a component is displayed in the browser.
+This happens for the initial rendering (read: displaying) of the component, but also whenever the component updates because it has to display something different due to changes (re-rendering).
+We will learn more about this later too.

+Since we do not want to re-define a variable within a function every time this function runs, we could define this variable outside of the component as well.
+In this case, the `title` does not depend on any information that's within the function component (e.g. parameters coming from the function's signature), hence it's okay to move it outside.
+Therefore it will be defined only once and not every time the function is called:

+{title="src/App.jsx",lang="javascript"}
 ~~~~~~~
-import React from 'react';
+import * as React from 'react';

 # leanpub-start-insert
 const title = 'React';